-Breakfast is BACK!Our popular Sunday Btreakfast returns beginning in September 2021.
+Breakfast is BACK!Our popular Sunday Btreakfast returned in September 2021.

 Third Sunday of Every Month,

-8:30am to 12:30 Cost is $6 ages 8 and up, Children 7 and under eat free Come join us for a great breakfast and fellowship in the SJA School Cafeteria - or - lend a hand in the kitchen or dining room to help make it all happen.
+The adjusted price is set as $7.00 for ages 8 and up, Children 7 and under eat free as do parishioners over 80.
+Come join us for a great breakfast and fellowship in the SJA School Cafeteria - or - lend a hand in the kitchen or dining room to help make it all happen.

 YOU ASKED ~ WE LISTENED!!!Your SJA Knights of Columbus Council has changed the Parish Breakfast to include PANCAKES that started with the September Breakfast.
 The Breakfast in September was a HUGE success with the introduction of pancakes to their menu lineup.
 You are invited to come out and enjoy the next breakfast when pancakes will again be served with all the fixings!!!
 The cost is only $6 and those under 6 and over 80 eat free!
 Breakfast will be served from 8 am until around 12:30 pm.